Antiproton Decelerator: Deceleration, accumulation and cooling down

-The radio frequency (RF) systems carry out the tasks of deceleration and bunching of cooled antiprotons at 3.5 GeV/c.
-There are numerous magnets inside, which focus and bend the randomly moving antiproton into a collimated beam.
-Simultaneously the electric fields decelerate them.
+Radio frequency (RF) systems decelerate and bunch the cooled antiprotons at 3.5 GeV/c.
+Numerous magnets inside focus the randomly moving antiprotons into a collimated beam and bend the beam.
+Simultaneously the electric fields further decelerate them.

 Stochastic cooling and electron cooling stages designed inside the AD decrease the energy of beams as well as limit the antiproton beam from any significant distortions.
 Stochastic cooling is applied for antiprotons at 3.5 GeV/c and then at 2 GeV/c, followed by electron cooling at 0.3 GeV/c and at 0.1 GeV/c.
-The final output beam has a momentum of 0.1 GeV/C (kinetic energy equal to 5.3 MeV).
+The final output beam has a momentum of 0.1 GeV/c (kinetic energy equal to 5.3 MeV).
 These antiprotons move with the speed of about one-tenth that of light.

 But the experiments need much lower energy beams (3 to 5 KeV).
 So the antiprotons are again decelerated to ~5 KeV, using the degrader foils.
 This step accounts for the loss of 99.9% of antiprotons.
 The collected antiprotons are then temporarily stored in the Penning traps; before being fed into the several AD experiments.
 The Penning traps can also form antihydrogen by combining antiprotons with the positrons.